zann1x/voidos/README.md

 Further instructions

 - `make` or `make build` to execute a build
+- `make byte` to show the built hex code
 - `make clean` to remove all built binaries

 ## 🔗 Dependencies